State-specific Information for Online Programs

-Web Mapping is an important foundation course in which students will become familiar with the current platforms available for delivering Web GIS and sharing geographic content over the web.
+Web GIS is an important foundation course in which students will become familiar with the current platforms available for delivering Web GIS and sharing geographic content over the web.
 Professionals in various industries often have to make information readily available and with current developments this has become easier than ever.
-The class offers a fundamental understanding of creating and designing web mapping applications using various approaches and platforms.
-Web services enabling different kinds of functionality in a web map, such as editing, geoprocessing, geocoding, image analysis, etc. will be examined.
-Caching basemaps and working with tiled map services will be covered.
+The class offers a fundamental understanding of creating and designing web maps and web apps using various approaches and platforms.
+Capabilities such as editing, geoprocessing, geocoding, image analysis, 3D, mobile and real-time GIS in a web environment will be examined.
+Cloud-based and on premises infrastructure to deliver Web GIS will be utilized.
 Offered twice a year.

 430.601 - Geographic Information Systems (GIS)

 In this introductory course, students become familiar with the concepts and gain the experience necessary to appreciate the utility of Geographic Information Systems in decision-making.
 Topics covered include the fundamentals of data structures, georeferencing, data classification, querying, cartography, and basic spatial data analysis.
 The course provides an overview of the capabilities of GIS software and applications of GIS.
 Class time is divided between lectures and GIS exercises that reinforce critical concepts.
 Students must complete a term project as part of the course.
 Offered every semester.
 Elective option for Govt.
 Analytics students.

 430.602 - Remote Sensing: Earth Observing Systems and Applications